-- 3. Even when not expressly required under company commercial law, any decisions involving a fundamental corporate change should be submitted to the general shareholders' meeting for approval or ratification.
-In particular: - a) The transformation of listed companies into holding companies through the process of subsidiarisation, i.e. reallocating core activities to subsidiaries that were previously carried out by the originating firm, even though the latter retains full control of the former; - b) Any acquisition or disposal of key operating assets that would effectively alter the company's corporate purpose; - c) Operations that effectively add up to the company's liquidation.
+- 3. Even when not expressly required under Commercial Law, any decisions involving a fundamental corporate change should be submitted to the general shareholders' meeting for approval or ratification, especially the following: - a) The transformation of listed companies into holding companies through the process of subsidiarization, i.e. reallocating core activities previously carried out by the originating firm to subsidiaries, even though the former retains full control of the latter; - b) Any acquisition or disposal of key operating assets that would effectively alter the company's corporate purpose; - c) Operations that effectively add up to the company's liquidation.